 Let’s look at our multiple per sales price.
 This indicates how the size of a business impacts its valuation multiple.
-We can use this metric to determine whether large Software companies or smaller Software companies are worth more overall by analyzing what kind of multiples they are selling for based on income.
+We can use this metric to determine whether large software companies or smaller software companies are worth more overall, by analyzing what kind of multiples they are commanding based on their profit size.

-Here’s how business size impacted the valuation multiple over the past 4 years:
+Here’s how business size impacted the valuation multiple over the past few years:

-If we look at a quick summary of the past 4 years in Software Business Sales…
+So, if we look at a quick summary of the past 4 years in software business sales…

-- These companies were valued at an average of 2.77x multiple
+- Software companies were valued at an average of 3.15x multiple

-- Software companies generated more than $131.4 million in transaction value
+- Software companies generated more than $150 million in transaction value combined

 Now that you know the numbers, how does your Software business stack up against the current market?